 While there are still moments of humour, drama and intrigue, none of it compares to what’s come before.
-It feels like the writers just gave up and created a soap-like drama with little to none of the style and panache this show was known for in its inception.
-And there were several points where the stories felt unoriginal and cliché as hell whether be from the dialogue or scenarios that have been played out in previous seasons or other TV shows.
-And is it me or has there been a moment where the two main characters have spilt, one goes after the other and later meet in an exterior part of London?
+It feels like the writers just gave up and created a soap-like drama with little to none of the style and panache this show was known for in the past.
+And at several points the stories felt repetitious or cliché as hell whether be the dialogue or scenarios that have been played out in previous seasons or other TV shows.
+And is it me or has the moment where the two main characters spilt, one goes after the other and later meet in an exterior part of London happened before?
 I swear that’s become a thing since Charlie did it with Rebecca at the end of season 2.

-I love episode 3 because (SPOILERS) it brings back Max Beesley as Charlie Edwards, a character who besides Rebecca Mitchell was the quintessential member of this show until last season when he left.
-Even though the episode’s a little cheesy, silly and unrealistic, there’s something sweet about the Anna and Charlie’s reunion, the birth of Anna’s child and her exit from the show.
-Unfortunately this also makes the last spark greatness for this show as it’s mainly downhill from there.
+I also love episode 3 because (SPOILERS) it brings back Max Beesley as Charlie Edwards, a character who besides Rebecca Mitchell who was quintessential to this show until last season when he left.
+Even though the episode’s a little cheesy, silly and unrealistic, there’s something sweet about Anna and Charlie’s reunion, the birth of Anna’s child and her exit from the show.
+Unfortunately this also marks the last spark greatness for this show as it’s mainly downhill from there onwards.
 Oh and after seeing this show straight til the end, I can say that the ending was one of the most lazy and unsatisfactory conclusions I have ever seen.
-Sure the show got cancelled, but to not even conclude one of the major storylines and leave it open, that was terribly handled.
+Sure the show got cancelled, but to not even conclude one of the major storylines and leave it open, that was handled terribly.

 When it comes to the cast they are good, however some do better jobs than others.
 The returning cast do well while the new members are a bit hit and miss.
 So start with Nigel Harman as Sam Franklin and Anna Wilson-Jones as Juliet Miller.
 These two are the new hotel owner and general manager and honestly they’re no Charlie and Rebecca that’s for sure, but they’re alright.
 It took me a while to warm to them, but I grew to like them.
-Sam’s the more interesting character because of he’s ambitious, cocky and risk-taker even if he’s annoying and obviously to the way hotel’s function.
-Even though Harman’s good in the it is hard to see him and not see Dennis from Eastenders (yeah I remember stuff like that).
+Sam’s the more interesting character because of he’s ambitious, cocky and risk-taker even if he’s annoying and troublesome to the hotel functions. and even though Harman’s good it is hard to see him and not see Dennis from Eastenders (yeah I remember stuff like that).
 Juliet is interesting, but isn’t a team player and has certain character traits that make her a bit bland.

 The presentation for the show is still quite nice.
-The visual style, cinematography and shots of exterior shots of London at day and night continue to look lovely.
-The soundtrack by Jim Williams and John Lunn is still smooth, sleek and wonderful on the ear, however, like last season some of the better themes and jazz-focused elements from previous seasons isn’t around and that still sucks.
+The visual style, cinematography and shots of exterior shots of London at day and night continue to look lovely, and the soundtrack by Jim Williams and John Lunn is still smooth, sleek and wonderful on the ears, however, like last season some of the better themes and jazz-focused elements from previous seasons isn’t around and that still sucks.

-In conclusion season 4 of Hotel Babylon is alright and has some nice moments, however when compared to wants come before it is a massive step down.
-This was the point when my beautiful show well and truly died and became quite average/dull, the cast are still fun and there’s enough in this season to make it watchable, however, it’s just not enough.
+In conclusion season 4 of Hotel Babylon is alright and has some nice moments, however when compared to what’s come before it is a massive step down.
+This was the point when my beautiful show well and truly died and became quite average and dull, the cast are still fun and there’s enough in this season to make it watchable, however, it just wasn’t enough.
 There is a reason only season’s 1 & 2 of Hotel Babylon existence in my mind, because the next two don’t measure up.
 Nuff said.

 So have you seen Hotel Babylon and if so what did you think of it?
-Whatever your thoughts are drop them in the comments below and I’ll see ya whenever I do my next TV review, laters! 😀
+Thank you for checking out my reviews on this show and whatever your thoughts are drop them in the comments below and I’ll see ya whenever I do my next TV review, laters! 😀